UltraOS/uACPI/README.md

 ## Why would I use this over ACPICA?

-Whilst ACPICA is an old and battle-tested project, it still has some fundumental issues that make it very far from perfect or ideal.
+Whilst ACPICA is an old and battle-tested project, it still has some fundamental issues that make it very far from perfect or ideal.

 ### TLDR:
 - Much better compatibility with the Windows NT object implicit-cast semantics than ACPICA